Yadavsahanagithub/Task3-jpmc/README.md

-# Task3-jpmc
+# JPMC Task 3
-Display data visually for traders
+Starter repo for task 3 of JPMC's Forage program